justinplasmeier/rsms.github.com/_posts/2016-11-23-apple-photos.md

 redirect_from: ["/2016/11/23/applephotos.html"]

 ---
 Today I learned that Apple Photos does not display your photos.
 Instead, it displays a compressed version thereof.
-I assume this is done to save space and time, but it doesn't make sense for an application meant to display your photos.
+I assume this is done to save space and time, but I think that it defeats the purpose of an application meant to display your photos.

 For example, the next photo is a screen shot of a photo (cropped) that I took with my Sony a5000.
 The first copy is from Photos, the second on Preview: